Theoretical Foundations of Conformal Prediction: Preview of split conformal prediction

 \section{Preview of split conformal prediction}

-How does conformal prediction work?
-Let's start with a simple version of the method, called \emph{split conformal prediction}.
+We begin by presenting a version of the \emph{split conformal prediction} algorithm.
+As before, suppose we have training data points $(X_i,Y_i)$ for $i=1,\dots,n$, and a test point $(X_{n+1}, Y_{n+1})$.
+Taking $n$ to be an even number for simplicity, the training data will be split into $n/2$ points used for model fitting, and $n/2$ points used for calibration.

-As before, suppose we have data points $(X_i,Y_i)$ for $i=1,\dots,n$, and a test point $(X_{n+1}, Y_{n+1})$.
-Take $n$ to be even for simplicity.
-We consider the setting $\cY=\R$---that is, a regression problem with a real-valued response.
-The following algorithm allows us to construct prediction intervals for $Y_{n+1}$:
+We consider the setting $\cY=\R$---that is, a regression problem with a real-valued response.We can construct prediction intervals for $Y_{n+1}$ via the following algorithm (which is one specific case of the more general split conformal algorithm, presented in Section~\ref{sec:intro-scores} below).